 For further information on the service Collins McNicholas can provide in this area please contact Caroline Ward in the Athlone office on 090 64 78 104.

 Caroline Ward joined our team in 2011.
-She has an MSc in Occupational Psychology from the University of Nottingham, which included an emphasis on development of appropriate job descriptions and recruitment and testing methodologies.
+She has an MSc in Occupational Psychology from the University of Nottingham, which included an emphasis on the development of appropriate job descriptions and recruitment and testing methodologies.
 Caroline is also certified by The British Psychological Society to carry out Levels A and B+ Psychometric Assessment.
 Caroline has been employed in Human Resources in industry and also was employed as a Consultant by SHL providing advice to companies on Human Resources and Selection criteria for recruitment campaigns.
 Caroline has designed and managed Assessment Centres for Volume Recruitment campaigns both before joining and during her time with Collins McNicholas.